UW-Hydro/drought_impact/README.md

 Now I am taking a step back from drought metrics to find correlations with temperature as this has been promising in other works (including found in a quick plot by John).
 Once that is developed I can work on adding more information to try and connect visitations and licenses to drought signals.
 This will likely involve examining different time scales.

+I am also going to be doing some data reorganizing, which make break some paths but they should be easily repairable if needed in the future.

 Lastly, Katherine is working on compiling some fire burn data that we found through [WFAS](http://www.wfas.net/) ... which should provide us with a more promising historic record of fire danger rating.

 2.4.2022